zhuangwang93/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/finetuning_llama2_7b_ptl_lora.rst

 Fine-tuning Llama2 7B with tensor parallelism and LoRA using Neuron PyTorch-Lightning (``neuronx-distributed`` )
 =========================================================================================

 This tutorial shows how to fine-tune Llama2 7B with tensor parallelism and LoRA using Neuron PyTorch-Lightning APIs.
-For pre-training information, see the :ref:`Llama2 7B Tutorial <llama2_7b_tp_zero1_ptl_tutorial>`; for full fine-tuning information, see the :ref:`Fine-tuning Llama2 7B Tutorial <finetuning_llama2_7b_ptl_tutorial>`; For additional context, see the :ref:`Neuron PT-Lightning Developer Guide <ptl_developer_guide>`.
+For pre-training information, see the :ref:`Llama2 7B Tutorial <llama2_7b_tp_zero1_ptl_tutorial>`; For additional context, see the :ref:`Neuron PT-Lightning Developer Guide <ptl_developer_guide>`.